-Hospice patients are cared for by a team of physicians, nurses, social workers, hospice aides, chaplains, and volunteer visitors The hospice team provides medications, supplies and medical equipment to help make a patient comfortable.
+Hospice patients are cared for by a team of physicians, nurses, social workers, hospice aides, spiritual counselors, and volunteer visitors.
+The hospice team provides medications, supplies and medical equipment to help make a patient comfortable.

-Hospice neither hastens nor postpones dying.
-Just as doctors and midwives lend support and skills during child birth, hospice provides expertise and presence during the dying process.
+No. Hospice neither hastens nor postpones dying.
+Just as doctors and midwives lend support and skills during childbirth, hospice provides expertise and presence during the dying process.

 No. Hospice of Santa Cruz County serves our entire community and does not require patients to adhere to any particular set of beliefs.

-Hospice coverage is provided by Medicare nationwide, Medi-Cal in California, and by most private insurance providers.
+Hospice care coverage is provided by Medicare nationwide, Medi-Cal in California, and by most private insurance providers.
 Medicare covers all services and supplies for the hospice patient related to the terminal illness.
+Hospice Payment System